allscale/allscale_compiler/README.md

 AllScale is a project which depends heavily on modern C++ features, and thus requires a compiler implementing C++14.

-The dependencies for Insieme and installation instructions for them are detailed [in the README.md file for Insieme](https://github.com/insieme/insieme#dependencies).
-This repository comes with a dependency installer (like Insieme) which takes care of installing the required dependencies.
-See its [README](scripts/dependencies/README.md) for additional information.
+All dependencies of the Insieme compiler are required as this project builds on top of it.
+The list of Insieme's dependencies and instructions on how to use its dependency installer can be found in `/insieme/scripts/dependencies/README.md`.

-The prerequisites for the HPX runtime system are listed [here](https://github.com/STEllAR-GROUP/hpx#build-instructions).
+The prerequisites for the HPX runtime system are listed in `/runtime/hpx/README.rst` under *build-instructions*.
-The AllScale API submodule and the Allscale compiler itself do not require additional dependencies beyond those necessitated by Insieme and the HPX Runtime system.

-To setup the dependencies run the following command.
+Assuming you are running a recent Ubunut / Debian you can use the provided environment setup script to install these dependencies.

-    $ scripts/dependencies/installer
+    $ scripts/environment/setup

-This line will install the dependencies into `$HOME/third_party_libs`.
+Otherwise consult the dependency installer's README (`/insieme/scripts/dependencies/README.md`).

 ### Building the Project